 - U.S. citizen or permit to work in the U.S.

-- Female student currently enrolled in college full-time, holding junior or senior status when applying for program
+- Female student currently enrolled in college full-time, holding junior or senior status when applying for a program

 - Demonstrated interest in public service, governance, and policy-making process